nwaezedavid308/nondonrealeastate/EMAILJS_SETUP.md

 Timeline: {{timeline}}
 Additional Notes: {{message}}

-This reservation was sent from your website contact form.
+This secure property request was sent from your website contact form.
 ```

 ### 4. Get Your Credentials